307261 Máni: Rotation and light curve

 The rotation period of Máni is uncertain and its rotational axial tilt is unknown.
 It is difficult to measure Máni's rotation period photometrically with telescopes on Earth since the object is obscured in a dense field of background stars.
 Due to Máni's spheroidal shape and possible surface albedo variations, its light curve only exhibits very small fluctuations in brightness (amplitude 0.05–0.12 mag) over time as it rotates.
 The first attempts at measuring Máni's rotation were made with the Sierra Nevada Observatory's 1.5-meter telescope in August 2005, but it did not observe the object long enough to identify any periodicities in its light curve.
 Subsequent observations by the Galileo National Telescope in June–July 2011 took advantage of Máni passing in front of a dark nebula, which enabled it to determine possible periods of either 7.33 hours or 10.44 hours.
 On the other hand, observations by the Canada–France–Hawaii Telescope in July–August 2013 measured a rotation period of 14.251 hours, with other less probable rotation period aliases of 8.932 and 5.881 hours.

+Possible satellite

+Máni is not known to have natural satellites or moons, although there is indirect evidence for one orbiting close to it.
+Beginning in 2023 (after the determination of Máni's diameter via occultations), astronomers noticed that Máni emits more thermal radiation than expected for its size.
+Máni's excess thermal emission does not fit with a single, highly emissive object, but could be explained if it had a thermally-emitting moon.
+Based on the difference between Máni's measured and predicted thermal emission, the diameter of its possible moon is inferred to be 534±58 km (332±36 mi)—about two-thirds the diameter of Máni.
+Such a large moon would make Máni a binary system, whose origin likely comes from either streaming instability or an impact.

+Hubble Space Telescope images from 2006 showed no moon around Máni.
+Occultation observations from 2020 also showed no moon within 1000 km of Máni, although it is possible that the moon may have been hidden behind or in front of Máni during those observations.
+In a 2023 study, astronomers briefly considered the possibility that Máni's topographic peak may be a 213 km-diameter moon passing behind or in front of Máni, but dismissed it as unlikely.
+A moon of this size would not be large enough to explain Máni's excess thermal emission.